Tesla under threat from Apple Car? Not anytime soon as Apple slams brakes on Hyundai deal

 - PS5 and Xbox Series X stock crisis could spill over to your Android phone

 The Japanese news site, Nikkei, reports Apple is actually in talks with multiple Japanese car manufacturers over the Apple Car.
-It could be a double-edged sword for manufacturers that risk being swallowed by Apple’s notoriously demanding supply chain or being demoted to the role of sub-contractor.
+It could be a double-edged sword for suppliers that risk being swallowed by Apple’s notoriously demanding supply chain, even demoted to the role of sub-contractor.

-Apple is likely to outsource to multiple third parties; therefore, automakers are uncertain about what role they would play long term in what will, undoubtedly, be an enormous project.
+Apple is likely to outsource to multiple third parties if it ever develops an Apple Car; therefore, automakers are uncertain about what role they would play long term in what will, undoubtedly, be an enormous project.

 As is usually the case, there's more to these reports than initially unveiled.
 The problems in inking a deal seem to lie in the exact details manufacturers will play in the longer-term scope of the project.
-As this would be Apple's first foray into cars, it's paramount for automakers to map this out.
+As this would be Apple's first foray into cars, it's paramount for automakers to map this out before agreeing a deal.
 For now, the project rolls onwards.

 Source: 9to5mac